mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 for their charts.

-Nora’a has several enviable agricultural zones – three major rivers, each of which has a flow of more than 200,000 metres per second (comparable to the Amazon river on Terra), all empty into the ocean in a single massive river delta called the Trident, while the hills of the south are thickly forested with fruit trees.
+Nora’a has several enviable agricultural zones – three major rivers, each of which has a flow of more than 200,000 meters per second (comparable to the Amazon river on Terra), all empty into the ocean in a single massive river delta called the Trident, while the hills of the south are thickly forested with fruit trees.
 The Floriani have far